Digital-Physics/game-of-life-pattern-RL-gym/README.md

 ## Game Overview

-**Objective**: Match a target pattern after exactly 10 timesteps of Game of Life evolution and agent actions.
+**Objective**: Create the target pattern in the 12x12 grid after exactly 10 time steps, where each step consists of a [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) update step followed by an agent action.

 **Core Mechanics**:
-- Each turn: Game of Life update → Agent action → Repeat
+- Each turn: Game of Life update → Agent action
 - Agent controls a 2×2 "write head" that can move around the grid and write patterns
 - Final reward based on how well the resulting grid matches the target pattern